cubesky/meduza-network-planner/docs/mosdns.md

 **Trigger**: Changes to MosDNS configuration trigger `/commit` watch → `reconcile_once()` → `reload_mosdns()` → MosDNS restart.

-When MosDNS is disabled, both dnsmasq and Avahi are automatically stopped.
+When MosDNS is disabled, dnsmasq is stopped.
+D-Bus and Avahi continue running to provide mDNS support for other services.